mgerhold/clang-p2996-docker-image/README.md

 From here, you can clone your project and build it using clang, CMake, Ninja, etc.

 Ideally, you'd use this image as a base for a dev container.

+## ⚖️ License

+This repo is licensed under MIT.
+It builds and distributes Bloomberg’s fork of LLVM (Apache 2.0 + LLVM Exceptions).
+Find a copy of their license file in LICENSES/.